tito21/brainfuck-interpreters/README.md

 ## C

   - Fixed stack size with no stack overflow
+  - Can read from `stdin` or a file
-  - Use `make` to compile and `make debug` to compile printing usefull information for debugging.
+  - Use `make` to compile and `make debug` to compile printing useful information for debugging.

+## Python

+  - Usage:
+    `./brainfuck.py filename [-d -s stack_size]`
+  - If no stack size is provided a dynamically expanding one is used.
+  - `-d` flag toggles printing debug information
+  - Can read from `stdin` or a file

 # Planed

-  - Python
+  - ✔Python
   - Lisp
   - Haskell